All Articles/

 • A specific request for professional pest control treatment

-• A reasonable deadline for response (7 days is standard for health-related issues)
+• A reasonable deadline for response (7 days for health-related issues)

 • Photos or evidence of the infestation

 Keep copies of all correspondence.
-If you send a physical letter, use certified mail so you have proof of delivery.
+Use certified mail for physical letters to have proof of delivery.

 Step 3: Understand Your Options if the Landlord Does Not Respond

-If your landlord fails to act within a reasonable timeframe after receiving written notice, Texas tenants have several potential remedies:
+If your landlord fails to act within a reasonable timeframe, Texas tenants have several remedies:

-• Repair and deduct: In some cases, tenants may hire pest control and deduct the cost from rent—but this remedy has specific legal requirements and should be done with legal guidance
+• Repair and deduct: Tenants may hire pest control and deduct the cost from rent, but this has specific legal requirements and should be done with legal guidance

-• File a complaint: Contact your local code enforcement office or health department to report uninhabitable conditions
+• File a complaint: Contact local code enforcement or health department to report uninhabitable conditions

-• Seek legal assistance: Texas RioGrande Legal Aid, Lone Star Legal Aid, and local tenant rights organizations can provide guidance
+• Seek legal assistance: Organizations like Texas RioGrande Legal Aid and Lone Star Legal Aid can provide guidance

-• Terminate the lease: In severe cases where conditions materially affect health and safety and the landlord refuses to act, lease termination may be justified
+• Terminate the lease: In severe cases affecting health and safety, lease termination may be justified

 Why Apartment Cockroach Treatment Must Be Building-Wide

-Here is the uncomfortable truth about apartment cockroach treatment: treating a single unit is almost never sufficient.
-German cockroaches travel between units through the building's infrastructure, and treating one apartment simply pushes roaches into untreated neighboring units—where they continue breeding and eventually migrate back.
+Treating a single unit is insufficient.
+German cockroaches travel between units through building infrastructure.
+Treating one apartment pushes roaches into untreated units, where they breed and migrate back.

-Effective apartment cockroach control requires coordinated treatment of multiple units, ideally including all units adjacent to and above/below the infested unit, plus common areas.
-This is why landlord involvement and professional pest control service are essential—individual tenants cannot coordinate building-wide treatment on their own.
+Effective control requires coordinated treatment of multiple units, ideally including all adjacent units and common areas.
+Landlord involvement and professional pest control services are essential—individual tenants cannot coordinate building-wide treatment alone.

 What You Can Do Right Now

-While waiting for your landlord to arrange professional treatment, or if you need to address the problem independently, these steps help reduce the population and protect your family:
+While waiting for professional treatment, or if addressing the problem independently, these steps help reduce the population:

-• Seal entry points: Caulk gaps around pipes under sinks and behind toilets, fill gaps around electrical outlets on shared walls with foam sealant, and seal the gap between cabinet bases and walls
+• Seal entry points: Caulk gaps around pipes, fill gaps around electrical outlets, and seal cabinet base gaps

-• Eliminate food and water sources: Fix dripping faucets, wipe down all surfaces before bed, store food in sealed glass or plastic containers, and empty pet water bowls overnight
+• Eliminate food and water sources: Fix dripping faucets, wipe surfaces before bed, store food in sealed containers, and empty pet water bowls overnight

-• Reduce clutter: Remove paper bags, cardboard boxes, and unnecessary items from kitchen areas—these provide harborage
+• Reduce clutter: Remove paper bags, cardboard boxes, and unnecessary items from kitchen areas

-• Use gel bait stations: Place commercial gel bait stations (not sprays) in areas where you have seen activity—under sinks, behind the refrigerator, and in cabinet corners
+• Use gel bait stations: Place commercial gel bait stations in active areas—under sinks, behind the refrigerator, and in cabinet corners

-• Never use bug bombs: Total-release foggers are ineffective against German cockroaches and will spread the infestation through your apartment and into neighboring units through shared air ducts
+• Avoid bug bombs: Total-release foggers are ineffective and spread the infestation through shared air ducts

 Professional Treatment for Apartments

-Romex Pest Control provides German cockroach treatment for both individual apartments and multi-unit properties across Texas, Oklahoma, Louisiana, and Mississippi.
-Our apartment treatment approach includes targeted gel bait applications, insect growth regulators, and crack-and-crevice treatments designed for the shared-wall environments where German cockroaches thrive.
+Romex Pest Control provides German cockroach treatment for individual apartments and multi-unit properties across Texas, Oklahoma, Louisiana, and Mississippi.
+Our approach includes targeted gel bait applications, insect growth regulators, and crack-and-crevice treatments designed for shared-wall environments.

 Whether you are a tenant dealing with an infestation or a property manager needing building-wide treatment, contact us for German cockroach treatment starting at $149 per treatment.